-The administration will attempt to resolve student disciplinary problems through counseling and/or disciplinary measures.
-However, students with continuing disruptive behavioral patterns will be reviewed in terms of their enrollment at the school.
+The administration will attempt to resolve student disciplinary problems through counseling or disciplinary measures.
+However, students with continuing disruptive behavior patterns will be reviewed in terms of their enrollment at the school.

-"Non-Renewal of Enrollment" is defined as the permanent removal of a student from the school.
-If a student fails to improve after one or more suspensions, does not meet the requirements of their Behavioral Improvement Plan, or if the initial offense is considered sufficiently serious, the student may be removed from the school.
-After review by the Discipline Committee, the Principal will make a recommendation for non-renewal of enrollment to the Director General, who will then make the final decision.
+"Expulsion" is defined as the permanent removal of a student from the school.
+If a student fails to improve after one or more suspensions, does not meet the requirements of their Behavioral Remediation plan, or if the initial offense is considered sufficiently serious, the student may be expelled from the school.

+The Principal will make a recommendation for expulsion to the Director General, who will then make the final decision.